Skip to content

 • SSH timeout — the script retries 3 times; check gateway is reachable

-• USF probe fails — serialgateway may not be in flash mode; reboot and retry
+• USF probe fails — check cat /sys/module/rtl8196e_uart_bridge/parameters/flow_control on the gateway (should be 0 during flash); reboot and retry

 • No progress bar — only happens when flashing the bootloader (output is captured for error detection)